-Becoming a certified PADI professional can open the door to an underwater career.
+Becoming a certified Professional Association of Diving Instructors (PADI) professional can open the door to an underwater career.
 You could dive into a career in science, exploration, or entertainment.

-Whether you want to travel, safeguard the oceans, or just do what you love every day, you can build a water-based career with these eight jobs that involve scuba diving.
+Whether you want to travel, contribute to safeguarding the oceans, or just do what you love every day, you can build a water-based career with these eight jobs that involve scuba diving.

 1) Scuba diving instructor